TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-task.rst

    Return ``True`` if *func* is a :ref:`coroutine function
    <coroutine>`.

-   This method is different from :func:`inspect.iscoroutinefunction` because it returns ``True`` for generator-based coroutine functions decorated with :func:`@coroutine <coroutine>`.
+   This method is different kutoka :func:`inspect.iscoroutinefunction` because it returns ``True`` for generator-based coroutine functions decorated with :func:`@coroutine <coroutine>`.